thecsharper/aspire-temporal-three/README.md

-# TemporalAspireDemo
+# aspire-temporal-three

-Welcome to a guided tour of the small sample application we built together.
-Over a few pull requests we transformed a minimal Aspire/Temporal setup into a secure demo complete with a Key Vault emulator and automated tests.
-This README recounts that journey in a blog style, preserving the original instructions while highlighting the steps we took along the way.
+Welcome to the **next step** in combining [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/) and [Temporal](https://temporal.io/).

+In our previous repo — [aspire-temporal-one](https://github.com/rebeccapowell/aspire-temporal-one) — we explored a minimal integration: run a Temporal workflow alongside a .NET Aspire app using the [`InfinityFlow.Aspire.Temporal`](https://www.nuget.org/packages/InfinityFlow.Aspire.Temporal) package.

+This new repository, **aspire-temporal-three**, shows how to go further: secure your workflow data with encryption, manage rotating keys, and run everything — including a Key Vault emulator and Redis — entirely within Aspire.
+No cloud services.
+No infrastructure.
+Just code.

 ---

-## How It Started

-Our first PR focused on showing how [Temporal](https://temporal.io/) can run alongside [\.NET Aspire](https://learn.microsoft.com/dotnet/aspire/).
-We used the [`InfinityFlow.Aspire.Temporal`](https://www.nuget.org/packages/InfinityFlow.Aspire.Temporal) package to spin up a local dev server directly from the `AppHost` project.
-The application consisted of:
+## Expanding our application

+The application has been expanded:

-- **AppHost** – boots Temporal and coordinates the other projects.
+- **AppHost** – boots the entire Aspire application, including Temporal, Key Vault Emulator, Redis, and orchestrates dependencies.
-- **Api** – exposes endpoints for starting, signalling and querying a workflow.
+- **Api** – REST API that lets users start, signal, query workflows, test codecs, and trigger key rotations.
-- **Worker** – executes the workflow logic.
+- **Worker** – executes the Temporal workflows, configured with encrypted payload codecs.
-- **Workflows** – shared workflow and activity implementations.
+- **Workflows** – contains shared workflow and activity definitions, including encryption logic.
+- **KeyVaultSeeder** - seeds initial encryption key(s) into Key Vault Emulator and syncs Redis with available key metadata.

-A trimmed version of `AppHost/Program.cs` illustrates the basics:
+A trimmed version of `AppHost/Program.cs` illustrates the basics of how this started:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);